11 Cost-saving Benefits of CCaaS

 These two factors can also be calculated in “minutes per year.”
 For example, your downtime for 12 months is about 12 hours (or 720 minutes) because of major technical problems.
 That same amount is deducted from your total yearly uptime.
 The more minutes lost, the higher your business costs are.

-A reliable CCaaS solution can always achieve a 0% downtime.
+A reliable CCaaS solution can always achieve 0% downtime.
 In that case, only significant power outages or events beyond human control can increase downtime.

 Here are the perks of 100% uptime: